Breazile/MandoPuter/README.md

 ## Latest Mandalorian Font

 The font used on the show is different from the font in the original Star Wars movies.
 The best match for the font is the [Mando AF](https://aurekfonts.github.io/?font=MandoAF) font.
 The L character is not correct (should look like the inverted V character), and the J and X characters are duplicates of characters before them.
-I have modified this font and fixed the L character.
+I have modified this font and fixed the L character - [MandoPuter.otf](https://github.com/Breazile/MandoPuter/blob/master/MandoPuter.otf).
 Bitmap fonts in the ZIP file are now correct as of 10/26/2020.

 ## Want to know more?